Stunning Normandy 1944 Photographs brought in Color Argunners

 The following featured photographs, colorized by Dave Ford, Doug Banks, Gisele Nash, Jordan Lloyd, Paul Kerestes, Paul Reynolds and Royston Leonard, capture in vivid detail the Allied Troops on the battlefields of World War II.
-Their photos are also featured among the hundreds of colored photos on the WW1 Colourised Photos and WW2 Colourised Photos
+Their photos are also featured among the hundreds of colored photos on the WW1 Colourised Photos, WW2 Colourised Photos and Colourized Pictures of the world war and other time periods.

 Editor’s note: Photos and photo captions are courtesy of artists’ Facebook pages, but may be edited for brevity.
 Photos featured are from Defense of Department (includes U.S. Navy, Marines, Army, Coast Guard and Air Force) and military service pages, Imperial War Museum, National Archives, Library of Congress, newspapers or donated by third parties.
 Permission was granted to feature the colorized photographs on Argunners Magazine.